 Dystonic Forms is a community project which draws upon creative forms of art and sculpture to express experiences of living with Dystonia, kindly supported by the Arts Council National Lottery Project Grants.

-Due to COVID-19, the exhibition has not been able to go ahead as planned however Dystonic Forms are very happy to be able to bring this to audiences digitally.
+Due to COVID-19, the exhibition was not able to go ahead as planned, however Dystonic Forms are very happy to be able to bring this to audiences digitally.